smariotti/Valheim/TrophyHuntMod/Package/README.md

 ## Change Log
 v0.9.17
+- Added `/showbosses` command line command which shows all potential boss locations for post-run analysis
 - Some UI tweaks
-- Minor drop changes for Greylings to avoid clutter
+- Trophy Saga: Minor drop changes for Greylings to reduce inventory clutter
 - Throbbing score
+- Added experimental Trophy Blitz game mode

 v0.9.16
 - Fixed a bug where Score would be green (invalid for tournament play, cheats used) when it shouldn't be